Sparse superposition codes with rotational invariant coding matrices for memoryless channels: Vanishing error floor property for

 \section{Vanishing error floor property for $B<\infty$}

-The MSE floor $E_{f}$ \cite{barbier2016threshold,biyik2017generalized} is the MSE attained from the informative initialization: $E_{f}:=1-B{q}_{{\rm in},x}^\infty= E(\hat{q}_{{\rm in},x}^\infty)$.
-In \cite{biyik2017generalized} it is shown that as $L \to \infty$ the error floor vanishes ($E_{f}=0$) for any $\epsilon$ and $B$ for a wide class of binary inputs channels, but only for i.i.d. gaussian coding matrix.
-We now heuristically show that \emph{the vanishing error-floor property universally holds for rotationally invariant coding matrix ensembles with compactly supported spectra}.
+The MSE floor $E_{f}$ is the MSE attained from the informative initialization \cite{barbier2016threshold,biyik2017generalized}: $E_{f}:=1-B{q}_{{\rm in},x}^\infty= E(\hat{q}_{{\rm in},x}^\infty)$.
+It matches GVAMP performance and the MMSE in the easy phase and the MMSE only in the hard phase, while it has no concrete meaning in the impossible phase.
+In \cite{biyik2017generalized} it is shown that as $L \to +\infty$ the error floor vanishes for any $R$ and $B$ for a wide class of binary inputs channels, but only for i.i.d.
+Gaussian coding matrices.
+We heuristically show that \emph{the vanishing error-floor property universally holds for rotationally invariant coding matrices with compactly supported spectra}.
 We focus on the BEC channel but the approach can be generalized to other binary input channels.